North Carolina Community College Systems – University of North Carolina Comprehensive Articulation Agreement (CAA)

 • Students must meet judicial requirements of the institution to which they apply.

-If a student is denied admission to a UNC institution, then he or she will be notified in writing by the institution.
-In this notification, the student will be directed to the College Foundation of North Carolina (CFNC) website (wwww.cfnc.org) where the student will be given information regarding space availability and contacts in the respective UNC Admission offices.
-It is the student’s responsibility to contact each institution’s admissions office to get specific information about admission and available majors.
+If a student is denied admission to a UNC institution, then they will be notified in writing by the institution.
+In this notification, the student will be directed to the College Foundation of North Carolina (CFNC) website where the student will be given information regarding space availability and contacts in the respective UNC System institutions' admission offices.
+It is the student’s responsibility to contact each institution’s admissions office to get specific information about admissions and available majors.

 Transfer of Credits

-The CAA establishes the procedures governing the transfer of credits for students who transfer from a North Carolina Community College to a constituent institution of The University of North Carolina.
+The CAA establishes the procedures governing the transfer of credits for students who transfer from a North Carolina Community College System (NCCCS) institution to a University of North Carolina System (UNC) institution.
 The CAA does not address admission to a specific institution or to a specific major within an institution.

 Definition of the General Education Courses and Pre-Major Courses.
-The Associate in Arts (AA) and Associate in Science (AS) degree programs in the North Carolina Community College System require a total of 60-61 semester hours credit for graduation and are transferrable to any UNC institution.
-The overall total is comprised of both lowerdivision general education and pre-major courses.
-This curriculum reflects the distribution of discipline areas commonly included in institution- wide, lower-division general education requirements for the baccalaureate degree.
+The Associate in Arts (AA) and Associate in Science (AS) degree programs in the North Carolina Community College System require a total of 60 or 61 semester hours credit for graduation and are transferrable to any UNC institution.
+The overall total is comprised of both lower-division general education and pre-major courses.
+This curriculum reflects the distribution of discipline areas commonly included in institution-wide, lower-division general education requirements for the baccalaureate degree.

 The AA and AS degree programs of study are structured to include two components:

-• Universal General Education Transfer Component comprises a minimum of 30 semester hours of credit, and
+• Universal General Education Transfer Component courses comprise a minimum of 30 semester hours of credit, and

-• Additional general education, pre-major, and elective courses that prepare students for successful transfer into selected majors at UNC institutions and bring the total number of hours in the degree programs to 60-61 semester hours.
+• Additional general education, pre-major, and elective courses that prepare students for successful transfer into selected majors at UNC System institutions will bring the total number of hours in the degree programs to 60-61 semester hours.

-To ensure maximum transferability of credits, students should select a transfer major and preferred transfer university before completing 30 semester hours of credit.
+To ensure maximum transferability of credits, students should select a transfer major and follow the preferred transfer university options in the CFNC Transfer Guides before completing 30 semester hours of credit.
 Additional general education, pre-major, and elective courses should be selected based on a student’s intended major and transfer institution.

 Each receiving institution will identify community college course equivalencies and publicize an equivalency course crosswalk to ensure transfer of credit uniformity and transparency.

 The specific number and distribution of courses used to fulfill the requirement in each of these areas will be identified by each community college as meeting its own general education requirements.
-The Universal General Education Transfer Component and Other Required General Education courses will be drawn from those courses designated in the North Carolina Community College Combined Course Library as being transferable general education.
+The Universal General Education Transfer Component courses and other required courses will be drawn from those courses designated in the North Carolina Community College Combined Course Library as being transferable.
 This will preserve the autonomy of each community college to develop its own general education program, including those aspects that make its program unique.
-Students are directed to the pre-majors for specific courses and distribution.
+Students should follow the Transfer Guides for specifics regarding courses and distribution.

 1. The CAA enables North Carolina community college graduates of two-year Associate in Arts (AA) and Associate in Science (AS) degree programs who are admitted to constituent institutions of The University of North Carolina to transfer with junior status.

-2. Universities cannot place requirements on students transferring under the CAA that are not required of their native students.
+3. Universities cannot place requirements on students transferring under the CAA that are not required of their students that begin their higher education journeys at that university.

-3. A student who completes the Associate in Arts or Associate in Science degree prior to transfer to a UNC institution will have fulfilled the UNC institution’s lower-division general education requirements.
+4. A student who completes the Associate in Arts or Associate in Science degree prior to transfer to a UNC System institution will have fulfilled the UNC System institution’s lower-division general education requirements.

-4. Due to degree requirements in some majors, additional courses at the UNC institution may be required beyond the general education courses and pre-major courses taken at the community college.
+6. Additional courses at the UNC System institution may be required beyond the general education courses and pre-major courses taken at the community college.

-5. Community college graduates of the Associate in Arts or Associate in Science degree programs who have earned 60 semester hours in approved transfer courses with a grade of C or better and an overall GPA of at least 2.0 on a 4.0 scale will receive at least 60 semester hours of academic credit upon admission to a UNC institution.
+7. Community college graduates of the Associate in Arts or Associate in Science degree programs who have earned 60 semester hours in approved transfer courses with a grade of "C" or better and an overall GPA of at least 2.0 on a 4.0 scale will receive at least 60 semester hours of academic credit upon admission to a UNC System institution.

-8. CAA courses taken beyond the 60-61 SHC of credit in which the student received less than a C will not negate the provisions of the CAA.
+9. CAA courses taken beyond the 60-61 SHC of credit in which the student received less than a "C" will not negate the provisions of the CAA.

-UNC Minimum Admission Requirements (MAR) and Minimum Course Requirements (MCR).
+UNC Minimum Admissibility Requirements (MAR) and Minimum Course Requirements (MCR)

-1. A student who completes the Associate in Arts or the Associate in Science degree will satisfy UNC’s minimum admission requirements (MAR) and minimum course requirements (MCR).
+1. Students who complete the Associate in Arts or the Associate in Science degree will satisfy UNC System’s minimum admissibility requirements (MAR) and minimum course requirements (MCR).

-2. A student who are at least 21 years old are exempt from both MAR and MCR.
+2. Transfer students who are at least 21 years old are exempt from both MAR and MCR.

 3. A transfer student will also be considered to have satisfied (MAR) and (MCR) if he or she has: